Top of Page

 Free and Reduced Lunch Rates

-Over the last 4 years, the percentage of students who qualify for free and reduced lunch (FRL) has decreased since 2019-20 with 73% of students currently qualifying.1, 2
+Over the last four years, the percentage of students who qualify for free and reduced lunch (FRL) has increased with 71% of students currently qualifying.1, 2

 Free and Reduced Lunch Rate Over Time